null

 Differences Between AC and DC Solenoid

-For the DC type, the working principle is straightforward.
+For the DC valves, the working principle is straightforward.
 When the coil gets energized, it creates a magnetic force that pulls the armature to open the valve port.
 When you cut off the power supply, the coil is de-energized, and the spring pushes the armature back to close the valve.

-However, AC solenoids operate a bit differently.
+AC solenoids operate a bit differently.
 AC alternates, which means the current changes polarity several times each second, forming a sinusoidal wave.

 AC Alternating current sine wave polarity change